 A GoPro is often mentioned as one of the best underwater action cameras for scuba diving.
 That is why learning how to work with this small action camera should be part of any guide to underwater photography.

 So what are you waiting for?
-On your next dive, make sure you are ready to capture that amazing whale shark swimming past or the tornado-like formation of Barracuda with an action camera.
+On your next dive, make sure you are ready to capture that amazing whale shark swimming past or the tornado-like formation of Barracuda with a GoPro underwater action camera.

 How else are you going show everyone who wasn’t on your dive just how awesome it was?

-Everything You Need to Know for Using GoPro for Underwater Video
+Everything You Need to Know for Using GoPro Underwater Video

-Taking scuba videos is somewhat different to photos which is why we created this list of videography advice.
-We’ve put together this beginner’s guide to GoPro for underwater video and tips and advice to help you get the most out of your new action camera.
+Taking scuba videos is somewhat different from photos which is why we created this list of videography advice.
+We’ve put together this beginner’s guide to underwater GoPro for video and tips and advice to help you get the most out of your new GoPro underwater camera.